Joe-Costa/CA_Faker/README.md

 - sshpass (only if using password-based SSH auth)

 Remote nodes (targets of CA_Pusher.sh):
-- Ubuntu with a sudo-capable SSH user
+- **Ubuntu target machine** with a sudo-capable SSH user
+- This process currently does nto support any other Linux distros or OS'es as targets
 - Optional: systemd-nspawn container (e.g. `qcore`)

 ## Quick Start